amplitude/amplitude-docs/content/collections/experiment_troubleshooting/en/variant-jumping.md

 ## Abnormal variant jumping

-Abnormal variant jumping can't be explained by any [normal means](#normal-variant-jumping).
-This can be difficult to track down.
+Instances of abnormal variant jumping don't fit with any of the [normal explanations](#normal-variant-jumping).
+They can be difficult to track down.
 However, the most frequent cause is some form of identity mismatch, specifically when the user identity differs between assignment and exposure tracking.
 This is almost always due to an implementation inconsistency.

 Here are some examples of abnormal variant jumping.
 It's not an exhaustive list, but it should get you thinking about how best to use identity in your systems and Amplitude Experiment.